-Amargosa Valley is a blue-collar town, with 40.58% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Amargosa Valley is a town of service providers, sales and office workers, and farmers, fishers, or foresters.
-There are especially a lot of people living in Amargosa Valley who work in office and administrative support (16.60%), farm management occupations (16.60%), and maintenance occupations (9.70%).
+When you are in Amargosa Valley, you'll notice that it is more blue-collar than most other communities in America.
+56.97% of Amargosa Valley’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, Amargosa Valley is a town of farmers, fishers, or foresters, sales and office workers, and construction workers and builders.
+There are especially a lot of people living in Amargosa Valley who work in farm management occupations (26.48%), food service (11.58%), and sales jobs (10.64%).

 You will also find that a lot of people in Amargosa Valley work in agricultural jobs - much more than in the average community in America.
 This will be quite apparent if you drive around town, as much of the landscape is dedicated to farms.

 Amargosa Valley is an extremely ethnically-diverse town.
 The people who call Amargosa Valley home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Amargosa Valley residents report their race to be White.
+The greatest number of Amargosa Valley residents report their race to be White, followed by Black or African-American.
 Amargosa Valley also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 42.49% of the town’s residents.
-Important ancestries of people in Amargosa Valley include German, English, French , and Italian.
+People of Hispanic or Latino origin account for 47.80% of the town’s residents.
+Important ancestries of people in Amargosa Valley include English, German, Italian, Irish, and Norwegian.

 The most common language spoken in Amargosa Valley is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and Italian.